ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ### Swap (#swap-flow}

-This is most common flow, used by traders
+This is most common flow, used by traders:

+#### Caller

+1. Provide the peripheral account with an allowance in the amount to be swapped.
-1. The trader calls one of the peripheral contract's many swap functions (which one depends on whether ETH is involved or not, whether the trader specifies the amount of tokens to deposit or the amount of tokens to get back, etc).
+2. Call one of the peripheral contract's many swap functions (which one depends on whether ETH is involved or not, whether the trader specifies the amount of tokens to deposit or the amount of tokens to get back, etc).
    Every swap function accepts a `path`, an array of exchanges to go through.

 #### In the peripheral contract (UniswapV2Router02.sol)

-2. The swap function identifies the amounts that need to be traded on each exchange along the path.
+3. Identify the amounts that need to be traded on each exchange along the path.
-3. The swap function calls `_swap` with the path, the amounts, and the final destination.
-4. `_swap` iterates over the path.
+5. Iterates over the path.
 For every exchange along the way it sends the input token and then calls the exchange's `swap` function.
    In most cases the destination address for the tokens is the next pair exchange in the path.
 In the final exchange it is the address provided by the trader.